 Automated Back-Order Management

 Setting customer expectations is a fundamental component of successful retailing – and that means accurately predicting stock availability and confirming delivery date.
-While many firms have managed to streamline processing of goods in stock, managing back orders can be a manual overhead.
+While many firms have managed to streamline the processing of goods in stock, managing back orders can be a manual overhead.
 The ability to streamline the allocation of back-ordered items quickly and effectively to the right customers is an essential aspect of effective retailing.
 Automatically allocating stock based on delivery date, for example, enables a retailer to eradicate the errors associated with a manual process for allocating back orders.
-But it is still important to retain flexibility – companies can also opt to manually allocate certain orders to prioritise high value customers or enable multiple smaller orders to be fulfilled before one much larger order.
+But it is still important to retain flexibility – companies can also opt to manually allocate certain orders to prioritise high-value customers or enable multiple smaller orders to be fulfilled before one much larger order.

 The fundamental goal of automation is to enable that big company experience alongside the benefits of small company agility innovation and service.
 It enables efficiency and cost reduction whilst also supporting essential consistency of experience.
 But, critically, this is not about automation at all costs or handing over complete control to an IT system.
-From opting to manually oversee stock assignment to address specific customer needs to picking up the phone to speak to a high value customer, companies still need the chance to manage priority customers and priority events.
+From opting to manually oversee stock assignments to address specific customer needs to picking up the phone to speak to a high value customer, companies still need the chance to manage priority customers and priority events.
 It is by streamlining processes that companies have the chance, the time and the resources to optimise the complete customer experience.